eglassman/overcode/README.md

 ### Analysis Pipeline

 The pipeline is where the magic happens.
-From within the src directory, run the pipeline with `python run_pipeline.py path/to/target/directory -g path/to/MITx/grader -p`.
+From within the src directory, run the pipeline with `python run_pipeline.py path/to/target/directory -p`.
 Instead of `-p`, `--run-pipeline` will work as well.
 The target directory is the same as described above.

-The path to the MITx grader is exactly that - the path to the grader for the problem in question, including the `grade_*.py` part.
+An MITx grader can be specified by adding the `-g` flag, like this: `-g path/to/MITx/grader`.
+The path should include the `grade_*.py` part.
+The grader is used for comparing the output of student submissions to the output of the correct answer.
+If no grader is supplied, the comparison defaults to comparing the results (as strings) with `==`.

 The pipeline reads in the pickle files output by the preprocessor.
 There is no need to rerun the preprocessor once those have been generated.